 AKARI Pointing data

 AKARI pointing data have been opened to public users since 2008-3-7.
 Here is summary of some cautions about the data handling and user support availability.
-Detailed information can be found at Observers Page at the AKARI project page.
+Detailed information can be found at For Reserchers Page by Infrared Astrophysics at ISAS.
 This includes data user's manual, software and data reduction support pages and so on.

-- Data Analysis: we strongly recommend to consult the Observers Page before the data analysis, unless you are an expert.
+- Data Analysis: we strongly recommend to consult For Reserchers Page before the data analysis, unless you are an expert.

 - Data proprietary: Part of the data set is encrypted in the proprietary period.
 Exceptions are Director's Time- and PV- pointing data, which are released to public soon after the data processing.